mvolkmann/blog/src/python/python-compared-to-js.md

   - ex. `and` vs. `&&`.
   - ex. `print` vs. `console.log`
   - fewer parentheses and no curly braces or semicolons
+- can add functions implemented in C/C++ or any language callable from C

 cons: